Solved | File is too Large to Copy to External Hard Drive (4 Ways)

 ★ Re-format the drive directly:

-2. Find File system select box in the popping out windows, choose the option you want from the drop-down menu.
+2. Find the File system select box in the popping-out windows, and choose the option you want from the drop-down menu.
 Here choose NTFS.

 3. Click Start and then OK to confirm the operation.
 Wait for a while, this external hard drive will be converted to NTFS successfully.

-Tip: Alternatively, you can right-click the drive in Disk Management and Format it in similar way.
+Tip: Alternatively, you can right-click the drive in Disk Management and Format it in a similar way.

 Format Usb